Seeking submissions for the Class of 2026!

 - Build more awareness and understanding of the diversity of the Georgetown community through meaningful conversations

 - Authors must be current Georgetown students, staff, faculty

 - Submission Length: 1500-1700 words.

 - No pseudonyms (including the author), composite characters, or invented situations may be used.

 - Writing must be authentic and compellingly told.

 How to submit: Please upload your essay or poem to the link below:

-- Online posting of booklet for incoming GUSOM class of 2024 by class by August 3rd before orientation.
+- Online posting of booklet for incoming Georgetown class of 2026 by class by September 9, 2022.